 He certainly didn’t want to go back to Alfheim, nor could he until he found his uncle, but Gallontea was suffocating in its own way.
-When he was younger, his life was different.
+When he was younger, his life had been different.
 It was full of change, discovery, adventures.
-He missed that.
+He’d never stayed in one place for long, and he missed that.

 “Hello, Captain!” she called as he approached.